Coworking Statistics You Need to Know in 2020

 27. Rent is still the biggest expense when starting a coworking space.

 High rental costs are still the primary expense when starting a new coworking hub.
 Making up 40% of the overall expenditure budget, rent costs more than employee wages (16%) and upkeep costs (15%) put together.
-In 2019 the global coworking forecast looks much the same – rent prices remain the largest financial burden for cowork spaces.
+In 2019 the global coworking forecast looked much the same – rent prices remained the largest financial burden for cowork spaces.

 What are the benefits of coworking?

 Coworking improves happiness and motivation.
 It also helps you learn new skills and master existing ones, while improving your networking opportunities.

 How many coworking spaces are there in the US?